peterldowns/python-mustache/README.md

 ### Why?

-I wrote this to improve my Python skills and learn about recursive descent.
+I wrote this to improve my Python skills and learn about recursive descent parsing.
 I guess it's something that every young programmer needs to do :)

 I also wanted to provide a simple API that plays nicely with micro-WSGI frameworks  like nice [`bottle`](bottlepy.org) and [`flask`](http://flask.pocoo.org/).
-Here's some example for how to use `mustache` tos how a web page that tells you the current year (usefulf or time travelers).
+Here's an example of using `mustache` to show a web page that tells you the current year (useful for time travelers).

 ##### `bottle_app.py`